Table of Contents

-Step 2.
-Select Macintosh HD from the Disk Utility menu and click on Erase button.
+The second move: Select Macintosh HD from the Disk Utility menu and click on Erase button.

 Note: You might be asked for your Apple ID and password at this step.

-Step 3.
-You can delete the volume from the sidebar menu after completing the erase process.
+The third move: You can delete the volume from the sidebar menu after completing the erase process.

-Step 4.
-You can select "reinstall macOS" right from the utility menu and follow the on-screen instruction to reinstall the macOS.
+The fourth move: You can select "reinstall macOS" right from the utility menu and follow the on-screen instruction to reinstall the macOS.

 Are you wondering How to Reinstall macOS on iMac/MacBook Pro/Air without using a USB flash drive or a disc?
 Installing macOS on a Mac device successfully in a single try is like passing the most difficult test you've ever taken.